ripple/opensource.ripple.com/docs/claudia/claudia.md

 From your terminal, run claudia ui.
 Alternatively, you can launch the UI via the Claudia demo mode by selecting Launch Claudia UI

 ## Features
 Claudia offers a bunch of features which allows you to manage local rippled instance, manage networks, run tests and even learn a few XRPL tricks.
-This section walks you through some of the major features.
+This section walks you through some major features.

 ### How to build rippled?
 Claudia offers a way to build rippled from local code.
 You will need to clone [rippled](https://github.com/XRPLF/rippled) repository first before starting with this step.
 If you intend to use sidechain functionality, please use [this](https://github.com/seelabs/rippled/tree/xbridge) rippled fork instead.